BFNA Official Website - A 501(c)3 non-profit - Publisher, The Blaisdell Papers

 After serving in the Air Force, I attended Jones College in Jacksonville, Florida where I was appointed program director of the college radio station.
 After college I was employed in my childhood dream job as a Radio Announcer.

 Eventually, I taught myself computer technology and programming, after which I was hired by Science Applications International Corp (SAIC) as an implementation specialist and database developer.
-After eight years with SAIC I spent the next 25 years as a self-employed independent contractor doing programing, system integration, and database development with Fortune 500 companies such as Microsoft and Cisco, the US Military, and foreign governmental entities.
+After eight years with SAIC, I spent the next 25 years as a self-employed independent contractor doing programing, system integration, and database development with Fortune 500 companies such as Microsoft and Cisco, the US Military, and for foreign governmental entities.
 I retired in 2015.

 I’m an avid photographer and have been since the age of 8.
 My favorite subjects are wildlife and nature photography.
 My other avocation is genealogy research.
 I’ve amassed over 50,000 profiles in our combined genealogies, while researching my wife’s and my own genealogies over the last 30 years.
 Researching my mother’s Blasdell genealogy is what led me to the BFNA of which I’m an active member.
 I’m also the appointed webmaster of the BFNA website since last year, for which I am grateful.